mark-watson/Java-AI-Book/manuscript/nlp.md

     </tags>
 ~~~~~~~~

 Notice that the term names are stemmed words and all lower case.
-There
-are 28 tags defined in the input XML file included in the ZIP file for
+There are 28 tags defined in the input XML file included in the [GitHub repository for this book](https://github.com/mark-watson/Java-AI-Book-Code).
-this book.

-For data access, I also maintain an array of tag names and an associated
-list of the word frequency hash tables for each tag name:
+For data access, I also maintain an array of tag names and an associated list of the word frequency hash tables for each tag name:

 {lang="java",linenos=off}
 ~~~~~~~~